 About the Program

-The D3 training program will initially be a hands-on, real world experience in the novel therapeutic or diagnostic development process for applicants with little to no prior experience in this field.
-The program focus is a 4-week full-time, onsite ‘internship’ within an industry partner.
-Program features include:
+In light of the current working environment, the training program will be conducted virtually and applicable to applicants with little to no prior experience in this field.
+The program focus is a 4-week full-time, ‘internship’ within an industry partner.

 - Orientation focusing on expectations, goals, and curriculum